 The island of Crete is one of the most unique destinations in Greece.
 It offers an abundance of archaeological sites, such as Knossos, Festos, Gortyna and Matala, and some of the best beaches in the world.

 But it’s not just that.
-Crete has quaint villages, deep gorges, high mountains, rugged landscapes, delicious food, strong raki and some of the most interesting people you will ever meet in your life.With several direct summer flights from all around Europe to Crete, and many daily ferries and flights from Athens all year round, Crete is an easy to reach destination that most visitors fall in love with and aim to return to.
+Crete has quaint villages, deep gorges, high mountains, rugged landscapes, delicious food, strong raki and some of the most interesting people you will ever meet in your life.With several direct summer flights from all around Europe to Crete, and many daily flights and ferries from Athens all year round, Crete is an easy to reach destination that most visitors fall in love with and aim to return to.

 As for the best time to visit Crete, it’s a really difficult question to answer.
 Crete is alive all year long, so you will most likely enjoy it anytime.
 Let's first take a look season by season.